 We review accounts receivable to determine which accounts are doubtful of collection.
 In making the determination of the appropriate allowance for doubtful accounts, we consider our history of write-offs, relationships with our customers, age of the invoices and the overall creditworthiness of our customers.
-For each of the years ended December 31, 2013 and 2012, we incurred bad debt expense of \$1.1 million.
+For each of the years ended December 31, 2014 and 2013, we incurred bad debt expense of \$0.7 million and \$1.1 million, respectively.
 Changes in the credit worthiness of customers, general economic conditions and other factors may impact the level of future write-offs.